Minemobs/ModrinthJavaAPI/README.md

 }
 ```

-And add in your dependencies this :
+Add this in your dependencies :

 ```groovy
 implementation 'com.github.Minemobs:ModrinthJavaAPI:main-SNAPSHOT'